aimer63/fire/docs/simulation_engine.md

 Encapsulates all simulation logic and state.
 Key responsibilities:

-- Precomputes all necessary sequences (returns, inflation, contributions, etc.)
+- Precomputes all necessary sequences (returns, inflation, contributions, etc.).
+  See `generate_sequences.py`.
 - Runs the main simulation loop, handling all monthly flows and events
-- Applies returns, rebalancing, and records results
+- Applies returns, rebalancing, shocks, and records results
 - Handles withdrawals and marks the simulation as failed if assets are insufficient

 ---